 - Job Search Resources Workshops (national and international) are offered several times each term.
 The workshops will provide an overview of the databases listed below and other helpful information.

-- Going Global is the leading provider of country-specific and American city-specific career and employment information, including 33 Country Career Guides, 43 USA City Career Guides, corporate profiles, and more than 600,000 internship and job listings within the United States and around the world.
-To access this website, go to DrexelOne.
-Click on the student tab.
-Once on the student page you should see the Steinbright Career Development Center information box which has the Going Global link.
+- Going Global is the leading provider of country-specific and American city-specific career and employment information, including 41 Country Career Guides, 48 US City Career Guides, corporate profiles, and more than 16 million listings updated on a daily basis.
+To access this website:

 - D&B Million Dollar Database - Search by location and/or industry and narrow your list by criteria such as company size, parent company (if applicable) and many more.

-- Hoovers - You can search for companies just like in Million Dollar, but Hoovers usually provides a great list of contacts within your interested companies, as well as detailed company descriptions.
+- Hoovers - You can search for companies just like in Million Dollar, but Hoovers usually provides a great list of contacts within your companies of interest, as well as detailed company descriptions.

-- Uniworld - If you are looking for companies outside of the US, Uniworld can provide lists of companies with connections both in the US and abroad.
+- Uniworld - If you are looking for companies outside of the US, Uniworld provides lists of companies with connections both in the US and abroad.

 - Vault Career Insider - While not the most extensive list, Vault Career Insider provides lists of the highest rated companies in certain industries.

-Now that you have a list of companies for which you are interested in working, the next step is to contact them directly.
-You will be applying to specific positions that are posted, or informing the company of your interest to work there and inquiring about any opportunities available.
+Now that you have a list of companies that you are interested in, the next step is to contact them directly.
+You will be applying to specific positions that are posted or informing the company of your interest to work there and inquiring about any opportunities available.
 Remember, not every job opening is posted to the general public.
-Contact each company that interests you, whether or not you see a specific job opening.
+In fact, 80% of jobs aren’t publicly advertised, according to CollegeRecruiter.com This means you have to do your work!
+Contact each company that interests you, even if you don't see a specific job opening.

 - To find the right contact person in the company, contact the Human Resources Department and/or the department in which you are interested.
 Explain who you are and that you are inquiring about career opportunities.
 Ask with whom you should speak about such opportunities, or to whom you should send your resume.